 McGinnis has had a long and distinguished career as an illustrator, and this book captures that in a format and presentation that allows for a compelling overview focusing on the art and providing enough detail to keep the reader entertained and informed without getting bogged down.

-The author spends a significant portion of text describing and discussing the “McGinnis Woman”, the look and style he presented throughout his work.
+The author spends a significant portion of the text describing and discussing the “McGinnis Woman”, the look and style he presented throughout his work.
 It’s a strong part but not the sum and thank goodness we’re treated to a complete retrospective showcasing his other periods and interests.

 Art Scott is the writer, but first billing is given to McGinnis.
-The book opens with a career overview as introduction that flows into an interview between the two.
-It’s broad strokes and memories present the artist in a compelling light without getting into too much nitty-gritty.
+The book opens with a career overview as an introduction that flows into an interview between the two.
+Its broad strokes and memories present the artist in a compelling light without getting into too much nitty-gritty.
 If you want to know what brushes he favoured this isn’t the book for you.

 Robert McGinnis is the king of paperback covers, and The Art Of Robert E. McGinnis shows just why that is.